zotonic/jsxrecord/README.md

 # JSON encoding with records and 'null'/'undefined' mapping

-This is a wrapper around `jsx` to handle encoding and decoding of Erlang records.
+Originally, this was a wrapper around `jsx` to handle encoding and decoding of Erlang records, but [euneus](https://github.com/williamthome/euneus) gives to jsxrecord a better performance.

 ## JSON null handling